cheshire-cat-ai/vscode-extension/assets/step1.md

 # Thank you for downloading our extension

-> **Note**
-> Before you can start using the extension it's mandatory you set a Language Model and its API key.
-> To confirm your setting run `Cheshire Cat AI: Restart Settings` on the command palette (`CTRL`+`Shift`+P)

-This is an extension for the Cheshire Cat AI framework.
-Currently, the extension allows commenting code snippets using many Language Models.
-Other features are on the way.

-## More info

 If you like our extension, please consider leaving a ⭐ to the [repository](https://github.com/cheshire-cat-ai/vscode-extension).

 The official project is the [Cheshire Cat AI](https://github.com/cheshire-cat-ai/core).